hameed0380/multinational-retail-data-centralisation212/README.md

 ### Description
 ***
 This project centers on the ETL (Extract, Transform, Load) process, with a specific focus on sales-related data.
-It involves extracting data from a diverse array of sources including APIs, AWS S3 buckets, CSV files, and PDFs.
+It involves extracting data from a diverse array of sources including `APIs`, `AWS S3 buckets`, `CSV files`, and `PDFs`.
 Subsequently, the data undergoes thorough preparation, encompassing cleaning and transformation tasks such as standardizing data types and ensuring uniform formatting across columns with similar data.
-The processed data is then loaded into a centralized PostgreSQL database.
+The processed data is then loaded into a centralized `PostgreSQL` database.

 The overarching goal of this project is to streamline data management by consolidating disparate data sources into a single, centralized repository.
 By establishing a unified source of truth for all sales-related data, the project facilitates easy access and comprehensive analysis, thereby fostering a data-driven decision-making culture within the organization.